ZeroIntensity/discobase/docs/discord_interface.md

 ![find_cmd](assets/find_cmd.gif)

 ### Limitation
 The `description` field in a rich embed is limited to `4096` characters.
+The searching being performed on the data only looks for an exact match.

 ## Inserting a New Record Into Your Table
 The `/insert` command allows you to add data to your table directly from your discord database server, saving you from having to restart your bot to add additional records.